danielfcollier/danielfcollier/README.md

         - https://github.com/danielfcollier/js-nodejs-express-api-rest
     - Dockerfile setup for each language
     - CI/CD with GitHub Actions
-    - E2E tests with the specification
+    - E2E tests within the specification

 4. Todolist API RESTful: https://github.com/danielfcollier/js-nodejs-fastify-todo-api-restful
 - It was required just a basic CRUD API
 - Extras:
     - Dockerfile setup
     - CI/CD with GitHub Actions
-    - Unit and E2E tests with the specification
+    - Unit and E2E tests within the specification

 5. Virtual Card Generator with Next.js: https://github.com/danielfcollier/ts-nextjs-app-virtual-card-generator
 - It was required to be able to download the card after providing the user information